takemobiteam/takemobi-test.github.io/docs/index.md

 | origin_point_type/destination_point_type        | enum   | "Hotel" or "Terminal".
 These are not used because transfer_way already defines what the origin & destination point types are. |
 | orgin_terminal_type / destination_terminal_type | enum   | "Airport"                                                    |

+^ Do we really need this section?
+I'm curious what the objective with it is.
+It might be weird for other groups reading this doc, but idk what the audience plan is

 ### Example Bookings